ISHA-2112/ISHA-DESAI-ISS-ASSIGNMENT/Dynamic Project/Login Using JSP and Servlet/README.md

 ## Successful Login

-* After logging out the page is not redirected to the main page by clicking the back button.
+* After logging out, the page is not redirected to the main page by clicking the back button.
 * We need to compulsorily re-login to visit the main page.

 ![Untitled design](https://github.com/ISHA-2112/ISHA-DESAI-ISS-ASSIGNMENT/assets/89999331/bf087fdd-2420-4163-8835-6e80bac6481a)